A Guide to Futures Market Expiration Dates

 - Click on ICE Product Guide

 - Note the contract (month) you are trading and look for the LTD, which stands for "last trade date" and is the expiration date

 Expiry dates for futures products traded on other exchanges can be found in a similar fashion on the appropriate exchange's website.
 In addition, some trading platforms also indicate when a futures contract expires.

 Why Futures Contracts Expire

-Most futures contracts are not held until expiration, and therefore there is no exchange of, for example, barrels of oil.
+Most futures contracts are not held until expiration, and so there is no exchange of, for example, barrels of oil.
 Rather, traders simply make money off the price fluctuations in the futures contract following their trade.